Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 Why does Phosphatidylserine have an FDA qualified health claim?

-The FDA authorized a qualified health claim for phosphatidylserine in 2003 based on a review of clinical research demonstrating associations between PS supplementation and reduced risk of cognitive dysfunction and dementia in the elderly.
+The FDA authorized a qualified health claim for phosphatidylserine in 2003 based on a review of the existing clinical research demonstrating associations between PS supplementation and reduced risk of cognitive dysfunction and dementia in the elderly.
 A qualified health claim is not a full authorized health claim — it permits a health-related statement with qualifying language acknowledging the evidence is limited and preliminary.
 It is nonetheless a significant regulatory distinction: PS is the only nootropic compound that has cleared this regulatory hurdle for cognitive function, reflecting a body of clinical evidence that the FDA judged credible enough to permit health-related communication, even if not conclusive enough for a full authorized claim.

 Is Phosphatidylserine Worth Taking?
 The Evidence-Based Verdict